Japan split over how to deal with North Korean missile launches

 "There are politicians who are arguing about nuclear sharing with the US, meaning to bring in tactical nukes into the Japanese mainland so we can have some sort of deterrence," Sato said, adding it was considered an option of last resort.

-Japan is the only country in the world to suffer the effects of an atomic explosion within a civilian setting, an event which has colored attitudes to nuclear weapons ever since.
+Japan is the only country in the world to suffer the effects of an atomic explosion within a civilian setting.
+The bombings, which occurred in the cities of Hiroshima and Nagasaki, have colored attitudes to nuclear weapons ever since.

 Additionally, it is still recovering from the nuclear disaster at Fukushima power plant in 2011, when an earthquake followed by a tsunami blew out safety systems and triggered a meltdown.